-BIG TIP: The reality is that powerful automation is actually extremely challenging.
+BIG TIP: The reality is that powerful business automation is actually extremely challenging.

-Automation, done right, will involve multiple solutions and technologies all working in harmony.
+Automation, done right, will involve multiple business automation solutions and technologies all working in harmony.

 And the worst outcomes are certainly from mis-matched expectations and lack of adhering to a master data model.
 When multiple departments deploy solutions without communicating outside their own lines of business, it almost always spells trouble (or at the very least, missed opportunity).

 The bottom line is that your organization’s executive team has got to be involved because automation solutions almost always requires redesign of core processes.
 What is the cost of failure?
 And what’s the definition of success in terms of revenue?
 You’ve got to be clear.

 In order to choose the best tools, you need to understand a few key things:

 #4: Remember These 3 Keys to Choose the Right Business Automation Solutions